Dilip Jeste, MD

 Dr. Gianella is an active member of the ACTG Women's Health Inter-Network Scientific Committee, and she is the director of the Center for AIDS Research (CFAR) Translational Virology (TV) Core.
 She is also leading the Virology Unit of the HIV Neuro-behavioral Research Center (HNRC).

-Dr. Cherner is Associate Professor In Residence in the Department of Psychiatry at UCSD as well as a faculty member in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology.
+Dr. Cherner is Professor in the Department of Psychiatry at UCSD as well as a faculty member in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology.
 She graduated with a BA in Psychology from Cornell University and obtained her Ph.D. at the SDSU/UCSD Joint Doctoral Program in Clinical Psychology, specializing in neuropsychology and behavioral medicine.
 She completed a clinical psychology internship at the University of Washington, where she also received postdoctoral training in neuropsychology.
 Dr. Cherner directs the Interdisciplinary Research Fellowship in NeuroAIDS (IRFN) and is an investigator within the HIV Neurobehavioral Research Center (HNRC) and the Translational Methamphetamine AIDS Research Center (TMARC).
 Her research is on neurobehavioral correlates of HIV and stimulant dependence, focusing on individual differences in vulnerability to methamphetamine-related brain dysfunction and HIV transmission risk behaviors.
 She is also interested in culturally competent neuropsychological assessment, with a focus on Spanish speakers and HIV in resource-limited settings.

 David Moore, PhD